pisv/gethandly.wiki-playground/Step-Three.md

 The object passed to an element change listener is an instance of `IElementChangeEvent`.
-The most important bits of information in the event are the event type, and the handle delta.
+The most important bits of information in the event are the event type, and the element delta.
 The event type is simply an integer that describes what kind of event occurred.
 We will focus on `POST_CHANGE` event type here, i.e. on those events that occur during corresponding `POST_CHANGE` resource change notifications.

-The handle delta is actually the root of a tree of `IHandleDelta` objects.
+The element delta is actually the root of a tree of `IElementDelta` objects.
-The tree of deltas is structured much like the tree of `IHandle` objects that makes up the model, so that each delta object corresponds to exactly one element of the model.
+The tree of deltas is structured much like the tree of `IElement` objects that makes up the model, so that each delta object corresponds to exactly one element of the model.
 The delta hierarchy will include deltas for all affected elements that existed prior to the model changing operation, and